How the Windrush generation changed British music and the arts forever

 “But it was London’s thriving black music scene in the years after the war that really set her on the road to success and saw her performing with some of the biggest names in show business.”

-There was also the arrival of the Calpysonians.
-Lord Beginner, an already-celebrated Trinidadian singer, immigrated to England in 1948 along with Lord Kitchener and Lord Woodbine.
-Beginner looked forward to starting a new life and music career in Britain, and ended up playing in clubs throughout London.
+There was also the arrival of the Calypsonians.
+Lord Beginner, an already-celebrated Trinidadian singer, immigrated to England in 1948 along with Lord Kitchener and Lord Woodbine, having toured Jamaica together the previous year.

 Artists like Beginner and Kitchener exploded onto the British music scene, and helped Calypso achieve international success in the 1950s.

 The legacy of the Windrush generation

 The year Britain began celebrating Windrush Day, 2018, was also the year the Windrush Scandal erupted.
 It emerged that British citizens who had arrived as children during the Windrush generation were being wrongly detained, denied healthcare, or threatened with deportation.

 Reports of mistreatment of Caribbean-born Brits began to surface around 2013, but the scandal didn’t erupt into public awareness for another five years, in 2018.

 Alarming revelations were made that more than 160 people were wrongly detained.
 At least 83 of those had been wrongly deported, 11 of whom had since died.

 Then-prime minister Theresa May apologised at the time, and an independent inquiry released in 2020 made 30 recommendations, all of which were accepted by then-home secretary Priti Patel.
 In 2019, a Windrush Compensation Scheme was also established.